ASWAN, EGYPT

 The river here is dotted with picturesque islands with mud brick Nubian villages and the West Bank’s colossal sand dunes.

-It’s all very photogenic, particularly at sunset, which when hundreds of lateen sailed feluccas take to the water.
+It’s all very photogenic, particularly at sunset, which is when hundreds of lateen sailed feluccas take to the water.
 For keen photographers, Aswan is one of the best places to visit in Egypt for capturing classic and unique Nile scenery.
 Discover why Egypt’s most southern Nile side town should be on your itinerary with top attractions and things to do in Aswan.

 Abu Simbel